MicrosoftDocs/CortanaSkillsKit/docs/skills/get-started.md

 keywords: cortana
 ---

-# Create your first Cortana skill
+# Getting started with Cortana skills

 To create a skill, use that [Bot Framework](https://docs.microsoft.com/bot-framework) to create a speech bot.
 The framework provides two options that you can use to build your bot: a .NET SDK or a Node.js SDK.